top of page

 Leaving Isn’t Just Walking Away—It’s a Full-Time Job

-For many survivors, escaping abuse isn’t the end of their struggle—it’s the beginning of a long, exhausting process of rebuilding their lives.
+Escaping abuse isn’t the end of their struggle—it’s the beginning of a long, exhausting process of rebuilding their lives.
 Leaving can feel like a full-time job, requiring countless appointments, paperwork, and legal battles—all while dealing with the emotional trauma of abuse.

 This process is even harder for those facing language barriers, financial struggles, or poor mental health after years of coercive control.
 Survivors are often expected to navigate a complicated system on their own, with little support.